abdullahiftikhar0/LucidLab/docs/01-system-architecture.md

 ## 1. System Overview

-EduAR is a two-sided Augmented Reality education platform:
+LucidLab is a two-sided Augmented Reality education platform:

-- **EduAR Designer** — A web application where instructors design AR science experiments
+- **LucidLab Designer** — A web application where instructors design AR science experiments
-- **EduAR Player** — A mobile AR app where students run those experiments
+- **LucidLab Player** — A mobile AR app where students run those experiments
 - **Cloud Backend** — Firebase services + AI Assistant API for synchronization and intelligence

 The platform now uses a **classroom-based workflow** (similar to Google Classroom) where experiments are organized inside classrooms, enabling structured instructor-student relationships.